levnagornov/English-tutors-website/README.md

 < 🔻 *in progress* 🔻 >
 * '/admin/' - admin's page with logging in for creating/editing/deleting tutors, goals and etc.;

-To run this app, I should create date base.
+To run this app, you should create date base first.
 So run create_json_db.py once.